 Using Vernier technology, students

-- Ask questions and define problems to be investigated
+- Ask questions and define problems to investigate

 - Plan and carry out investigations

-- Decide what data are to be gathered and how much data are needed to produce reliable results
+- Decide what data to gather and how much data are needed to produce reliable results

 - Analyze and interpret data